For anyone in the digital business world, it was nearly impossible to avoid General Data Protection Regulation (GDPR).

 - All users submitting lead forms to confirm they consent for G2 Crowd or vendors to contact them

 As a marketer living in a GDPR world, compliance is a necessity.
 Working with EU data sources that are in compliance will be essential to continuing your European marketing strategies.
+Sales teams will also need to be aware of how GDPR impacts their CRM and contact database.
+Everyone will feel the GDPR impact.

 Your current strategies may or may not be sustainable with the new limitations.
 If they aren’t, or they are less effective than they were in the past, then you will need to reconsider how you’re spending your budget and time.